-- High professional standards It is required to have high professional standards and understanding in the relevant engineering fields of electrical engineering, mechanical systems and communication systems and computers. - Relationships with significant customers This industry has a limited number of Hyperscale customers that are large consumers, such as large cloud service providers and telecommunications companies, which are sophisticated customers with complex and specific requirements.
-Therefore, the ability to engage with these customers is an important element of success in the industry. - Regulation Continued growth in data consumption encourages regulators to establish provisions concerning protection of the IT infrastructures of end-users, which reinforces the essentiality of the data center market. - Digitization Digitization processes and technological developments affect demand levels in the industry.
-In the estimation of the International Data Corporation (IDC), by 2025 every person will have over 4,900 digitaldata interactions per day (once every 18 seconds), which is expected to increase the demand for data centers.
+- § Strategy for entry into the industry The Company's strategy for entry into the industry is equity investments in or acquisition of existing and operating companies in the industry, which have a significant growth potential. - Location of properties The location of the properties is important, with significant parameters including, among others: The ability to provide a large power supply from environmentally friendly sources, preference of cold areas with low power costs and proximity to communication networks.
+In addition, physical deployment relative to customers' location is relevant in view of the importance of the data transfer speed (latency), as well as the requirement of cloud companies for data center redundancy and the distances required between the centers.
+Furthermore, there is an advantage to data center properties that are located near airports, universities and related services. - § High professional standards It is required to have high professional standards and understanding in the relevant engineering fields of electrical engineering, mechanical systems and communication systems and computers. - § Relationships with significant customers This industry has a limited number of Hyperscale customers that are large consumers, such as large cloud service providers and telecommunications companies, which are sophisticated customers with complex and specific requirements.
+Therefore, the ability to engage with these customers is an important element of success in the industry. - § Regulation Continued growth in data consumption encourages regulators to establish provisions concerning protection of the IT infrastructures of end-users, which reinforces the essentiality of the data center market. - S Digitization Digitization processes and technological developments affect demand levels in the industry.
+In the estimation of the International Data Corporation (IDC), by 2025 every person will have over 4,900 digital-data interactions per day (once every 18 seconds)67, which is expected to increase the demand for data centers.